zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 date = "2022-02-18 08:00:00 -0700"
 draft = "false"
 +++
-*IASSIST CONSTITUTION: PROPOSED REVISION Spring 2022*
+***IASSIST CONSTITUTION: PROPOSED REVISION Spring 2022***
+If ratified by the general membership, taking effect at the close of the business meeting in June 2022.

 <!--
 *Endorsed by the Administrative Committee September 20, 2011.
 Approved by the Membership December 19, 2011* *Effective following the annual Business Meeting June 6, 2012, Washington, DC.*
 -->